Children's rights education: Early initiatives

-Including Janusz Korczak and his rights based Warsaw orphanage, Homer Lane and his Little Commonwealth (1913) of delinquent 'prisoners', A.S.
-Neill's Summerhill School (1921) there have been many schools and children's communities around the world that have been founded on the rights of children.
-Indeed, inspired by Montessori, Homer Lane and Harriet Finley Johnson, a community of teachers, educationalists, suffragists, politicians, inspectors and cultural contributors formed a community called the New Ideals in Education Conferences (1914–37) Their founding value was 'the liberation of the child' and they sought, shared and celebrated examples of practice in schools, prisons and child communities.
-They contributed to the 'child centred' primary school.
-This has been an overlooked history of the culture of the rights of the child, one that needs to be shared and celebrated to help empower children and those adults who work with them.
+Many schools and children's communities around the world have been founded on the rights of children, including Janusz Korczak's rights-based Warsaw orphanage, Homer Lane's Little Commonwealth (1913) of delinquent "prisoners", and A.S.
+Neill's Summerhill School (1921).
+Inspired by Montessori, Homer Lane, and Harriet Finley Johnson, a community of teachers, educationalists, suffragists, politicians, inspectors, and cultural contributors formed a community called the New Ideals in Education Conferences (1914–37).
+Their founding value was "the liberation of the child"; they sought shared and celebrated examples of practice in schools, prisons, and child communities.
+They contributed to the "child centred" primary school.

 Since the approval by the United Nations of the Convention on the Rights of the Child in 1989, various efforts have been made to provide children's rights education in schools.

 Initiatives have been undertaken mainly at the level of individual classrooms and schools.
 Among the earliest initiatives was one in a primary school in Bruges, Belgium.
 This was a comprehensive child rights education project that was introduced in the early 1990s at De Vrijdagmarkt Primary School.
-It involved children ages 3 to 12 with the objective of educating them about the contents of the Convention, using democratic pedagogy and ensuring child participation in the learning process.
+It involved children ages 3 to 12 with the objective of educating them about the contents of the Convention, using democratic pedagogy, and ensuring child participation in the learning process.
 Children were taught about their rights under the Convention through a variety of media including art and poetry.
 Art activities included newspaper collages representing examples of rights violations.
 Allowance was made for child-initiated and small group activities, role-play, and group discussion.
-Activities that were selected were ones of relevance and interest to the children.
+Activities were selected based on their relevance and interest to the children.
 Younger children, for example, learned about the right to food by creating a very large doll with illustrations of food.
 Older children engaged in discussions and role-play regarding rights to adoption, education, and family.